kodervine/kodervine/README.md

 - ⚡ Fun fact: ...
 -->

-I am Chinenye and create awesome stuffs on the client side.
-I love the intersection between solving problems for the customers, while making their User Experience easy to navigate.
+I create awesome stuffs on the client side and that's because I love the intersection between solving problems for the customers, while making their User Experience easy to navigate.
 Subsequently, I hope to lean more towards A.I and specialize on it to help people in their daily interactions with technology.

 - 💬 My current stacks are HTML, CSS, Bootstrap, Tailwind and Javascript
 - 📫 How to reach me - anikwenzekelly@gmail.com